MicrosoftDocs/customer-insights/ci-docs/journeys/add-action.md

 # Add an action in journey

 This page provides an overview of all the possible actions one can do in a journey.
+To get to the Add an action dashboard, go to Customer Insights - Journeys > **Journeys** and select your desired journey or create a new journey by selecting **+New journey**.
+To add an action once in your journey, select **+Add an action** under the Journey start node.

 ## Types of actions